SethHartman13/Avrae-Aliases-Snippets/Aliases/guide/data/better_guide.md

 ### Guide 2

 "Guide 2" introduces a different type of content structure.
-It includes a GUID string of a gvar (global variable).
+It includes a GUID string of a gvar.
 The content under "Guide 2" follows a similar pattern to "Guide 1," but with different content.

 ### Guide 3

 "Guide 3" presents yet another variation.
-It includes the name of a svar (server variable).
+It includes the name of a svar (a server variable).
 Like the previous titles, the content here is structured similarly to "Guide 1."

 ### Guide 4

-"Guide 4" presents the last variation.
-It uses the name of a uvar (user variable).
+"Guide 4" presents one last variation.
+It includes the name of a uvar (a user variable).
 Like the previous titles, the content here is structured similarly to "Guide 1."
-This is only to be used within personal uvars as you cannot access another player's uvar.

 ## Accessing Guide Sections